|

 (b) managing all four kinds of

 do you approach helping addicts and their families?"
-If they seem vague,
+If s/he seems vague,

 yellow

-stepfamily "trees," and are major signs of wounded ancestors and
+"trees," and are clear signs of wounded ancestors and

 families.